Leonard Barden: Morphy number

 Barden has a Morphy number of 3 by six different routes.
 He drew with Jacques Mieses in the Premier Reserves at Hastings 1948–49.
 Mieses drew with Henry Bird in the last round of Hastings 1895, and Bird played a number of games with Paul Morphy in 1858 and 1859.
 Mieses also beat Louis Paulsen at Breslau 1889.
 Morphy and Paulsen played at least 11 games against each other in 1857.
 Barden also played four opponents of James Mortimer: Edward Sergeant, Savielly Tartakower, Sir George Thomas, and Eugene Znosko-Borovsky.
-Mortimer is known to have played Morphy many games in Paris during the 1850s and 1860s.
+Mortimer reportedly played Morphy many games in Paris during the 1850s and 1860s.

 Chess organisation, broadcasting, writing

 In 1964, Barden gave up most competitive chess to devote his time to chess organisation, broadcasting, and writing about the game.
 He has made invaluable contributions to English chess as a populariser, writer, organiser, fundraiser, and broadcaster.

 He was controller of the British Chess Federation Grand Prix for many years, having found its first sponsor, Cutty Sark whisky.
 He was a regular contributor to the BBC's Network Three weekly radio chess programme from 1958 to 1963.
 His best-known contribution was a consultation game, recorded in 1960 and broadcast in 1961, where he partnered Bobby Fischer against the English masters Jonathan Penrose and Peter Clarke.
 This was the only recorded consultation game of Fischer's career.
 The game, unfinished after eight hours of play, was adjudicated a draw by former world champion Max Euwe.
 Barden gave BBC television commentaries on all the games in the 1972 world championship.
 From 1973 to 1978 he was co-presenter of BBC2's annual Master Game televised programme.